 Immunotherapy is a cancer treatment that helps your immune system recognise and fight off cancer cells.
 Immune Checkpoint Inhibitors (ICIs) are a type of Immunotherapy that block proteins that stop the immune system from attacking cancer cells.

 Immunotherapy can be used to treat many different types of cancer.
-This study is looking at patients with gastrointestinal cancer who are being treated with Immune Checkpoint Inhibitors.
-Gastrointestinal cancers include oesophagus, stomach, liver (HCC), small and large intestine, pancreas, biliary system, colon, rectum and anus cancer.
+This study is looking at patients with hepatobiliary cancers ( liver (HCC), pancreas, biliary system) who are being treated with Immune Checkpoint Inhibitors.

 Immunotherapy is a cancer treatment that helps your immune system recognise and fight off cancer cells.
 Immune Checkpoint Inhibitors (ICIs) are a type of Immunotherapy that block proteins that stop the immune system from attacking cancer cells.

 Immunotherapy can be used to treat many different types of cancer.
-This study is looking at patients with gastrointestinal cancer who are being treated with Immune Checkpoint Inhibitors.
-Gastrointestinal cancers include oesophagus, stomach, liver (HCC), small and large intestine, pancreas, biliary system, colon, rectum and anus cancer.
+This study is looking at patients with hepatobiliary cancers ( liver (HCC), pancreas, biliary system) who are being treated with Immune Checkpoint Inhibitors.

 Thank you for sharing your story with us.
 Please sign up to stay in touch.
 This way you will get an email from us when we have a new project on the platform.